 How Do I Know Which State’s Tax Rates to Charge?

-Once it is determined that your product or service is in fact taxable, you must pay taxes for any state that is categorized as a “tax nexus” for your business.
+Once it is determined that your product or service is taxable, you must pay taxes for any state that is categorized as a “tax nexus” for your business.
 This term refers to the location(s) of your business, your goods, and your customers.

 If you operate a brick-and-mortar store, you probably have just one nexus state.
 When more locations come into play, additional nexus states may be established.